JRVaccaro/Sandwich-Bytes/README.md

 ![SandwichShopClassDiagram (1).png](ClassDiagramFolder/SandwichShopClassDiagram%20%281%29.png)

+## Interesting Code Snippet

+In the Sandwich class, I use Java Streams to build a readable list of sandwich toppings.
+Instead of manually looping through each topping and appending commas, I use this stream code:

+String toppingsJoining = toppings.stream()
+    .map(Toppings::getType)
+    .collect(Collectors.joining(", "));

+sb.append(toppingsJoining);

 ## User Stories

 - As a user, I want to see a menu with clear options, so that I know what actions I can take and how to navigate the ordering process.